-For detailed information on these SC tag renewal requirements, download our free step-by-step guide.
+For detailed information on these registration tag renewal requirements, download our free guide.

 You can apply for SCDMV vehicle registration renewal in person or online, depending on whether you received a reminder notice in the mail.
 If you did not receive a renewal notice, you must renew your credentials in person at an SCDMV office.

 To complete your car registration check and renewal online, you must be able to provide your vehicle’s license plate number and the name of your car insurance company.
 Additionally, you must be able to pay the registration fee with an accepted form of credit.

 If you cannot provide this information or you cannot pay your registration fees with a credit card, you must renew your credentials in person at a local SCDMV office.